 The weekend will also feature athletic demonstrations including sumo wrestling, Korean tae kwon do, Filipino martial arts and Japanese shinkendo swordsmanship.
 Additionally, visitors can play games and enjoy activities common in Asian countries, including cricket, badminton and origami folding.
 Throughout the weekend, festival goers can feast on Asian menu options provided by a selection of food trucks.

 In addition to cultural entertainment, visitors will also have the opportunity to learn about the Arboretum’s extensive collection of trees from China, Japan and Korea.
-The festival will also include the annual Prairie State Bonsai Society Show, featuring demonstrations and the chance to learn more about the ancient Japanese art of bonsai, sculpting and pruning trees for ornamental purposes.
+The festival will also include the annual Prairie State Bonsai Society Show, which will provide visitors with the chance to view demonstrations and learn more about the ancient Japanese art of bonsai, shaping and pruning trees for ornamental purposes.
 Visitors are encouraged to vote for their favorite bonsai tree, register for a bonsai workshop or drop-in to a beginners class on Saturday and bring their own trees home.

 “Destination Asia is a fabulous way for visitors to experience the food, art, entertainment and culture of 10 countries across Asia, without the need for a plane ticket.
 We are thrilled to bring this popular event back this year,” said Jenelle Hardtke, special events manager at The Morton Arboretum.
 “The festival also provides an opportunity to learn about and enjoy our Asian tree collections including our magnificent ginkgo trees and the endangered paperbark maple tree from China.”

 The Destination Asia Festival runs from August 2 through 4, kicking off at 6:00 p.m. on Friday, August 2 and continues from 10 a.m. to4 p.m. on Saturday and Sunday.
 The festival is free with Arboretum admission.
 For the full event schedule, visit mortonarb.org.